ericclack/pygamezero_pacman/doc/part1.rst

     # Direction that we're going in
     pacman.dx, pacman.dy = 0,0

 Right, now press Play to test.
-You should be a bit disappointed -- our pacman no longer moves.
+You'll be a bit disappointed -- our pacman no longer moves.
 We are tracking which direction the player wants to move in but we are not using this information anywhere.

 It's time to add an :code:`update` function to fix this.